Earth-Hominid/Digital-Library/README.md

 ## Description

 This is a one page application written in Vanilla JavaScript, HTML, and CSS.
-The project is coded using the Object Oriented Programming methodology and utilizing the class function in JavaScript.
+The project is coded using the Object Oriented Programming methodology and utilizes the class function in JavaScript.
 HTML is dynamically rendered and manipulated using JavaScript.

 This project is part of **The Odin Project Full Stack [Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library)**